poethan/LEPOR/README.md

 We call it baseline in WMT2019 because we did not tune the parameters in the metric and did not use the linguistic features that we used in WMT2013 either.
 Instead, just used a set of default parameters and only measure the scores according ot the system output and reference files, no external resources used.

-There is a deep statistical analysis about hLEPOR and nLEPOR performance in WMT13, which shows it performed as one of the best metrics "in both the individual language pair assessment for Spanish-to-English and the aggregated set of 9 language pairs.", see the paper (Accurate Evaluation of Segment-level Machine Translation Metrics) "https://www.aclweb.org/anthology/N15-1124" Graham et al. 2015 NAACL.
+There is a deep statistical analysis about hLEPOR and nLEPOR performance in WMT13, which shows it performed as one of the best metrics "in both the individual language pair assessment for Spanish-to-English and the aggregated set of 9 language pairs.", see the paper (Accurate Evaluation of Segment-level Machine Translation Metrics) "https://www.aclweb.org/anthology/N15-1124" Graham et al. 2015 NAACL(https://github.com/ygraham/segment-mteval)

 -------------